godhelpjun/mk-sql-data/SET-..-TO.md

 ```
    set <FIELDNAME> TO  RANDOMIZED {PHONE|BLZ|IBAN|BIC};
 ```
 Sets the column value to a randomized value.
-It can be a phone number, a BIC code, a BIC code or a former German Bankleitzahl.
+It can be a phone number, a BIC code, an IBAN code or a former German Bankleitzahl.

 ```
    set <FIELDNAME> TO  RANDOMIZED {FLOAT|INT|BOOL} [BETWEEN <VALUE>  AND <VALUE>];